 - Complaints in primary care must be acknowledged within three working days.

-In primary care, you must provide the health board with a copy of the complaint within three working days, where the complainant allows it.
-If the complainant refuses permission, we recommend that you tell the health board you have received a complaint, but that permission to disclose it has been withheld.
+In primary care, you must provide the Strategic Planning and Performance Group (SPPG) with a copy of the complaint within three working days, where the complainant allows it.
+If the complainant refuses permission, we recommend that you tell the SPPG you have received a complaint, but that permission to disclose it has been withheld.

 When acknowledging a complaint, you must also tell the complainant that they have the right to seek assistance from the Patient and Client Council.